Glorious (Cascada song)

-"Glorious" is a song performed by German dance recording trio Cascada, written by Yann Peifer, Manuel Reuter, Andres Ballinas, Tony Cornelissen.
+"Glorious" is a song performed by German dance recording trio Cascada.
+It was written by Yann Peifer, Manuel Reuter, Andres Ballinas and Tony Cornelissen.
 The song was included on their compilation album The Best of Cascada (2013).
 It was announced that the song would be one of the candidate songs of the Unser Song für Malmö, the German national selection for the Eurovision Song Contest 2013.
 A preview of the song was published on 9 January 2013.
 The same day the full version was leaked.

 The song represented Germany in the Eurovision Song Contest 2013.
 The song was released in Germany as a digital download on 8 February 2013.

 Despite being one of the favorites to win it finished in 21st of 26 places with 18 points.

 Media

 On 14 February 2013 they performed the song live during Unser Song für Malmö.
 They performed the song live at the Eurovision Song Contest 2013 at the Malmö Arena, Malmö, Sweden on 18 May 2013.